ilyaizen/habistat/vibes/implementation-plan.md

 - **2.6.
 Completion Logging (Local - Multiple per day)**:
   - [x] "Complete" button/control implemented in new dashboard UI.
   - [x] Logic to add a new `Completion` record to local DB (via stores/service).
 Each click = new record.
-  - [x] Implemented soft-delete for completions for the current day via the new UI.
+  - [x] ~~Implemented soft-delete for completions for the current day via the new UI.~~ **UPDATED:** Completions ultra-simplified - removed notes, durationSpentSeconds, isDeleted, createdAt, updatedAt.
+Now only tracks: id, userId, habitId, completedAt.
+Uses hard deletes for simplicity.
 - ~~**2.7.
 Basic Timer UI (Local)**~~: (Deferred)
   - [ ] If `timerEnabled` for a habit, show "Start Timer" button.
   - [ ] UI to reflect timer state (running, paused) based on `activeTimers` store.